-CAUDIT provides vendors a unique opportunity to establish broad opportunities, agreements and offers to the Research and Higher Education Sector in the region.
-We have a strong tradition of working closely with vendors to the benefit of CAUDIT, its members and vendors alike.
+CAUDIT provides vendors a unique opportunity to establish broad opportunities, agreements and offers to the Higher Education and Research Sector in the region.
+We have a strong tradition of working closely with vendors to the benefit of CAUDIT members, the sector overall and vendors alike.

 - To simplify processes;

 - To share information, good practice and technology roadmaps;